Plague in Madagascar

 - sick or dead animals

 - close contact with persons who are sick or persons suspected to be infected with pneumonic plague

 - crowded areas where pneumonic plague have been recently reported

 - bodies of people who died of plague or unkown illnesses, including during funeral or burial rituals

-If you have had contact with someone with pneumonic plague, you should immediately contact a health care provider.
+If you have had contact with someone with pneumonic plague, you should immediately contact a health care professional.
 You may need antibiotics to prevent infection.

 Wash your hands frequently: